simunde/QuizQuest/README.md

 Run the application.

 # Support
-If you encounter any issues or have questions, please contact [your email address].
+If you encounter any issues or have questions, please contact sidmundece17@gmail.com.

 # Contributing
 Contributions are welcome!
 Please read our Contributing Guide for more information on making pull requests.